joanmawo/Vision17/Lab1-Linux/Answers/Readme.md

 7. The tail -f command appends the output data as the file grows [1].
 8. The link command creates a link to an existing file [1].
 9. The text '#! /bin/bash' at the beginning of a script tells the shell what interpreter to run.
 [2]
+10. There are 38 users in the server.
+To inspect this we can use the command: cat /etc/passwd , because the file passwd contains the information about the users of the server.
+[7]
+11.
+12.
 13. To download the Berkely 500 database from the terminal, we use the command wget followed by the url of the file: wget http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_bsds500.tgz To uncompress the .tgz file we use the tar command: